left-curve/left-curve/quint/tree_manipulation.md

 ```
 -->

-Fifth case: Symmetrical to the Third case:
+Fifth case: Symmetrical to the third case:

 ```rust
         // Left child is deleted, right child is a leaf.